Toxblh/MTMR/README.md

 ```

 > Note: appleScriptTitledButton can change its icon.
 To do it, you need to do the following things:
-1. Declarate dictionary of icons in `alternativeImages` field
+1. Declare dictionary of icons in `alternativeImages` field
 2. Make you script return array of two values - `{"TITLE", "IMAGE_LABEL"}`
 3. Make sure that your `IMAGE_LABEL` is declared in `alternativeImages` field